Lạc trôi: Achievement

 In the first 24 hours, the music video got over 4 million views, breaking the old record of 3 million views in a day of the song "Chúng ta không thuộc về nhau" (We don’t belong together) also by Son Tung himself.
 After 4 days, this product reached more than 12 million views.
 On January 14, 2017, two weeks after its release, the MV reached over 40 million views, breaking the 40 million views in 19 days of the song “Chúng ta không thuộc về nhau".
 On the Zing Mp3 online music site, Son Tung's “Lạc trôi” has been leading the song chart for the first week of 2017.
 On January 25, 2017, the MV lost its first place into Bích Phương’s MV “Bao giờ lấy chồng”.

 On March 3, 60 days after the music video was released on YouTube, the song "Lạc trôi" received more than 100 million views, becoming the Asian fastest 100 million viewer MV (if excluding Psy's music videos), breaking the previous 71-day record set by the "TT" song of Korea's Twice girl band.
 This MV has thus far removed the old records from Twice's "Cheers Up" and Big Bang's "Bang Bang Bang", including the V-Pop MV such as 365’s “Bống bống bang bang”, Phan Manh Quynh’s “Vợ người ta”, “Chúng ta không thuộc về nhau" and "Em của ngày hôm qua" by Son Tung himself, "Phía sau một cô gái" by Soobin Hoàng Sơn.

 In the list of the most viewed music videos on YouTube on January 2, 2017, "Lạc trôi" came in at number six and was Asia's most watched MV, went over Bruno Mars's "24K Magic" and Justin Bieber's "Sorry".

 Live performances

 On December 31, 2016, Son Tung M-TP held a performance of his new song under the witness of over 3,000 people and formally introduced the new music project "Lạc trôi".
 The show was featured live on YouTube by Son Tung and attracted a lot of viewers.

 On the evening of January 3, Son Tung M-TP appeared on the 19th Green Wave Music Awards, at Lan Anh Theater in Ho Chi Minh City.
 This is the first time Son Tung M-TP has performed the song "Lạc trôi" on a musical stage since its debut on January 1.
 Also in this ceremony, Son Tung was honored in the category "Top Singer of the Year - Top Hit" together with other singers such as Dong Nhi, Noo Phuoc Thinh, Toc Tien and Isaac.

+Production team

+The team involved in producing the MV "Lac troi" based on the notes below the YouTube video: